 About me and my therapy practice

 Counselling aims to empower you to make constructive choices and take control of your life.
-Person-centred counselling is a way of sorting things out from the inside and of making changes that last.
-By helping you listen more closely to yourself, you learn to be aware of the things that matter to you.
-This will help you make decisions more suited to the future you seek.
+Person-centred counselling is a way of sorting things out from the inside and making changes that last.
+By helping you listen more closely to yourself, you learn to how to make decisions more suited to the future you seek.

 You can use counselling for all sorts of issues, for example trouble with alcohol, bereavement, relationship difficulties, harassment at work, sexual abuse, breakup, stress, depression, anxiety, low self-esteem or decision-making.
 Dealing with ‘unwanted habits’ of whatever kind can be a large part of counselling.
 Counselling can also be useful in helping us to understand the periods of change that we experience so frequently in our fast-moving world.